nodelogicau/semcal/docs/index.md

    for improved search results.

+### Linking

+The `LINK` property allows for additional linking between semantic calendar objects to support construction of a larger semantic graph.

+The following semcal principles demonstrate additional linking relationships:

+1. For recurring events, individual occurrences may be customized with additional information specifically for that instance.
+   With semcal, when customising such an instance the CUA SHOULD include a `LINK` property referring to the previous instance via the `LINKREL=prev` parameter.
+2. Semantic calendaring objects SHOULD include authoring information via one or more `LINK` properties with a `LINKREL=author` parameter.

 ### Publishing

 Whilst many calendaring clients support subscribing to remote calendars, the reality is that most published events are statically